 The joint venture of the three Baltic States RB Rail AS has announced an open competition “Architectural, landscaping and visual identity Design guidelines for Rail Baltica”.
 This tender will provide united design guidelines for the whole railway track of Rail Baltica.
 To ensure that universal design addresses the needs of the society, stakeholder parties of each country such as architect’s associations, universities, social partners as NGO’s for the disabled, retired, and family support, are to be engaged in the preparation of the guidelines.
-The submission deadline for the proposal is July 18, 2018.
+The submission deadline for the proposal has been extended to the July 30, 2018.

 The aim of the open competition is to work out the technically and economically most feasible set of criteria, rules, typical solutions, conceptual drawings and guidance – the architectural, landscaping and visual identity design guidelines for Rail Baltica (ALG).
 Thus, the ALG will enrich the Rail Baltica Design Guidelines from the viewpoint of landscaping, urban design and visual design standpoint.
 The ALG as part of Design Guidelines will be mandatory for all stakeholders involved in design and construction of the Railway.